 Wed.
 Aug 15.
 2007

 What’s my point?
-A profile of me in the NY Times this week referred to me as an “auteur with a short fuse” because I get so “angry” with a distribution system that has occasionally fumbled the ball with my films.
-Well, let me ask you this: what would you have done in my place today?
-Popped a cold one, stretched out on the couch, smoked a double-wide doobie and laughed until the drool was running down your neck?
+A profile of me in the NY Times this week referred to me as an “auteur with a short fuse” because I get “angry” with a distribution system that has occasionally fumbled with my films.
+Let me ask you this: what would you have done in my place today?
+Stretched out on the couch and smoked a double-wide doobie?
 Hey, I was tempted.
 But, why single me out as the independent hothead?
 I appreciate the compliment but every independent director I know fights just as passionately for their films as I do.
-I once saw Jim Jarmusch beat a distributor with his own crutch for spelling his name wrong.

 I will admit to being a little touchy; especially today.
 Part of the trauma has been the arrival, one by one, of the Reviews.
-I say trauma because no matter how you steel yourself there’s a part of you that knows without a doubt that a good review will help you; and a bad review will hurt you–especially on a low-budget movie like this.
-We don’t have the money to soften the blows with a massive ad campaign with billboards and national TV ads like Rush Hour 527.
+I say trauma because no matter how you steel yourself there’s a part of you that knows without a doubt that a good review will help you; and a bad review will hurt you--especially on a low-budget movie like this.
+There is no money to soften the blows with even a modest ad campaign to promote the film.
 Sure, I’m proud of the film and I know that my assessment of its value should come solely from within me.
 But, people read the reviews.
-People come to the movie based on the review.
-Or don’t come to the movie based on the review.
+People come to the movie based on the reviews.
+Or don’t come to the movie based on the reviews.
 And, if they don’t come to the movie, they don’t show the movie no more.

 One guy wrote, “Tom DiCillo, one-time indie darling...”
-First of all, when the fuck was I an indie darling?
+First of all, when was I an indie darling?
 And second, what is an indie darling?
 What do darlings get that is supposed to be so great because I’d sure like to have a little snort of it.
-My first film Johnny Suede opened in NYC and played for one week.
-The NY Times trashed it.
-Living In Oblivion got a good review in the Times but The New Yorker trashed it.
-Siskell and Ebert, the original digit critics, gave it two thumbs down.
+My first film Johnny Suede opened in NYC and played for one week after the NY Times trashed it.
+Living In Oblivion got a good review in the Times but nationally Siskell and Ebert gave it two thumbs down.
 As a result, it died theatrically.
 Was that the "indie darling" part?
 Because when Box Of Moonlight came out 2 years later I got the worst reviews of my career.
 The film played a week in a few cities.
 I made The Real Blonde; it got trashed.
 I made Double Whammy; it never got released and it still got trashed.
-So yeah, darling, come on over here little honey and sit on daddy’s lap.
+So yeah, darling, come on over here and sit on your indie lover's lap.

-The one review that actually makes me laugh is from a convicted pedophile and small animal abuser who was relocated to his online post recently by his church’s superiors.
-He again takes issue at something other people have said about me.
-He is furious that people dare refer to me as a “cult director” and vehemently denies I have any right to that credit.
-Hey, chill out, dude; smoke a doobie; double-wide.
-I agree with you.
-I’m not a cult director.
-I’ve never said that about myself and I’d never want to.
-But that doesn’t stop my furry-minded friend from going on to disembowel Delirious and me, concluding with this mind-boggling statement: “Any critic who likes this movie is wrong.”
+The one review that almost made me laugh was from a guy who again took issue at something other people have said about me.
+He was furious that people dared to refer to me as a “cult director” and vehemently denied I had any right to that credit.
+He went on further to disembowel Delirious and me, concluding with this mind-boggling statement: “Any critic who likes this movie is wrong.”

 Wow.
 You’ve got to scratch your balls at that one.
-Not too near him though.
-This guy has an opinion.
-Fine.
-I knew a guy behind the meat counter of a deli that saw every single independent film that came to NY.
+I knew a guy behind the meat counter of the corner deli that saw every single independent film that came to NY.
 He knew more about film than anybody I’ve ever met and he got fired for talking about it when he should’ve been slicing pastrami.
 I’ll grant anyone the right to their opinion.
 But, to tell other people, including other critics they are wrong if they disagree?
 That’s not criticism.
 It’s journalistic terrorism.

 More fun to follow.